Looking to give your newly planted tomato plants a big jump start to get them off and growing fast?

 Strong roots help a tomato plant create a solid anchor in the soil.
 They allow it to withstand wind, rain, and many of the other perils that mother nature can bring.
 Even more, a good root system helps to soak in the nutrients and moisture needed for steady and strong growing habits.

-The more extensive and robust a tomato plant’s roots are, the more easily it can absorb the power needed to make it grow even stronger.
+Plain and simple, the more extensive and robust a tomato plant’s roots are, the more easily it can absorb the power it needs to make it grow even stronger.

-Meanwhile, the strong stems and foliage canopy provide even more strength to the plant as is it matures.
-With a strong leaf structure, the plant can use the power of photosynthesis to its advantage, increasing its ability to turn the sun’s rays into energy for the plant – powering blooms that eventually produce those amazing tomatoes.
+Along those same lines, strong stems and thick canopy of leaves provide even more strength to the plant as is it matures.
+With a strong leaf structure, the plant can use the power of photosynthesis to its advantage, increasing its ability to turn the sun’s rays into energy for the plant.
+And that powers the blooms that eventually produce those amazing tomatoes!

 So how do you help your tomato plants create stronger roots early in the growing season?
-It all comes down to providing a few simple but very key needs for your plants – and that is exactly what today’s article is all about!
+It all comes down to providing three simple but very key needs for your plants during those critical first few weeks outdoors.

-3 Simple Secrets To Help Young Tomato Plants Grow Better!
+3 Simple Secrets To Jump Start Tomato Plants!

 Young tomato plants need a lot of nutrients to grow strong roots, stems and foliage.
 Unfortunately, quite often, they struggle to obtain enough nutrition in the early phases of growth.